 An experienced customer is abreast of market trends and offerings, with a clear understanding of what they want.
 They begin the car purchase journey with a pre-selection of cars and require limited research of models.
 Dealerships must take action to improve engagement so as not to lose their business to the competition.

 A pioneer client does extensive research to learn and discover all aspects of automobile purchasing.
 This type of customer can be attracted to a specific dealership or model.
-They may have a list of requirements from their upcoming car, but they may need something specific.
+They may have a list of requirements for their upcoming car, but they may need something specific.